Geno Ford: College

 Ford played at Ohio University as a guard from 1993 to 1997, wearing No. 12.
 In four seasons with the Bobcats, Ford averaged 14.2 points per game on 41.4 percent shooting.
 He led the Bobcats in scoring in both his junior and senior seasons, averaging 18.9 points per game in 1995–96 and 18.7 in 1996–97.
 Ford was named to the All-MAC Second Team in 1996 and the All-MAC First Team in 1997.

 Ford scored 1,752 points in college, graduating as the fourth-highest scorer of all time in Ohio Bobcats program history.
 He currently stands at sixth.
 Ford started 113 games, breaking the program record at the time (currently fifth), while he also still ranks in the top 10 for three-pointers made and free throws made.
 Ford currently holds the program record for most free throws made in a single game (19) on February 2, 1997, breaking the old record (17) which had stood for 42 years.

 Coaching career

 Ford began his coaching career in 1998 as a graduate assistant at his alma mater Ohio University, and then promoted to a full-time assistant coaching position the next season, before becoming head coach at Shawnee State University of the NAIA in 2001.
 After one season at Shawnee State, he was hired as an assistant at Kent State under Jim Christian, where he coached for three seasons.
-In 2005, Ford was hired as head coach at Muskingum College, now Muskingum University, of the NCAA Division III, where he coached for two seasons before returning to Kent State as an assistant.
+In 2005, Ford was hired as head coach at Muskingum College, an NCAA Division III school, where he coached for two seasons before returning to Kent State as an assistant.